Nintendo Switch Sports Once Again Tops the Italian Charts

-There are six Nintendo Switch titles in the top 10, three PlayStation 4 titles, and one Xbox One title.
+There are five Nintendo Switch titles in the top 10, three PlayStation 4 titles, one Xbox One title, and one PlayStation 5 title.

 - Nintendo Switch Sports (NS)*